Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 ```

 But async code does something a little bit special.
 It can work up to another future and then pause until that future
 is ready to continue by using the `.await` postfix of a Future.
-What's rather brilliant in async code though is that
+What's rather brilliant in async code, though, is that
 when woken, the code resumes from where it got to.
 Furthermore, `.await` will automatically unwrap the `Poll` enum for
 you, giving you the `Poll::Ready` value.